+Module B introduces students to the basic anatomy of the head and teeth in order to familiarize students with the anatomical structures involved in dental radiographs.
 Radiation protection and the hazards of X-ray radiation are studied.
 Emphasis is placed on maintaining radiation safety while obtaining the best possible diagnostic quality on dental radiographs.
 Students are also introduced to digital radiography.
-Theory, laboratory skills and clinical practice meet state guidelines for radiation safety and comply with federal regulations for certifying radiographic operators.
+Theory, laboratory skills and clinical practice meet state guidelines for a Radiation Safety Certificate and comply with federal regulations for certifying radiographic operators.
 Students practice techniques of film exposure and mounting in equipped dental operatories with industry-approved structural and monitoring devices.
-Exposure techniques include periapical and bitewing x-rays using the bisecting and parallel techniques and are performed on a patient simulator manikin.
-Students process film using an automatic processor or digital radiology.
-Students are also required to mount processed radiographs and to evaluate the diagnostic quality according to established criteria.
-Students retake non-diagnostic films understanding and following the ALARA concept.
-Professional responsibilities regarding the state radiation safety certificate are introduced as well as quality assurance and infection control.
-Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication are discussed.
-Toward the end of the module, students explore front office techniques using the Dentrix software.
+Exposure techniques include bitewing, bisecting and parallel techniques and are performed on a patient simulator manikin.
+Students process film using a fully equipped darkroom or automatic processor.
+Students are also required to mount processed radiographs and to evaluate the diagnostic guality according to established criteria.
+Students retake non-diagnostic films according establish criteria.
+Professional responsibilities regarding the state radiation safety certificate are introduced as well as guality assurance and infection control.
+Students learn telephone communication and techniques.
 Related dental terminology is also taught.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Outside Hours: 20.0.
+Lecture Hours: 40 Lab Hours: 40